Sewing collars & leashes with an LK-1900BN bartacking machine

 There is a bolt holding the machine down to the table (right-front corner.
 You can see it in the second lighting photo above.).
 This secures the machine from tipping over onto its side (which you might need to do for service, but takes two people.
 I believe the machine is top-heavy, and could flop over easily?
 If it did, that would be catastrophic.).
 You should loosen that bolt from underneath the table, but don't remove it.
 (It's useful as a safeguard against accidental tipping over.
 Just back the bolt out 1-2 turns.
 Leave the locknut loose, or finger tight against the machine.).
 Don't operate the machine with the bolt holding the machine down tight against the table.
 There are reports of the machine's base cracking due to vibration during sewing.

-The machine comes with a clear plastic shield for eye protection.
+The machine comes with a clear plastic shield for eye protection (see instruction manual pg 23).
 If you wear glasses, you should be safe without it.
 Without any protection, if a needle breaks, a piece could strike your eye.
 If you wear glasses, consider their coverage (if anything could reach your eye).
 If you don't wear glasses, consider buying the weakest reading glasses sold at the pharmacy (0.75?).
 A little magnification could be good in addition to the protection.
 Otherwise, consider safety glasses, or installing the shield (whichever feels less intrusive).

 When I started, I felt overwhelmed, and the fingerguard felt in the way.
 I removed it (until I used the machine for awhile).
 If you do that, be extra careful.
 The work clamp serves as a guard (only in the up position).
 It's not super unsafe to remove the fingerguard.
 But, it's better to have it on (I re-installed mine after 3-4 months when I was feeling better about everything.).
 The fingerguard can be raised or lowered.
-You can try to find a height that doesn't feel as in the way.
+You can try to find a height that doesn't feel as in the way (but, be aware that the .).

 You'll need to hold the thread when it starts sewing.
 If you don't, the white top thread will get pushed through to the bottom (the black side; called "piling?").
 Pull the thread toward the rear of the machine until you have enough to comfortably hold.
 Then swing the end of the thread to the the front (toward you).
 If you don't, the the wiper arm will hit it (one of the reasons I removed my wiper arm.
 It's better to keep the wiper and learn to hold the thread this way).
 If you pull the thread toward you, it will be rough on the thread.
 You need to pull to the rear, then swing the end toward you.
 Fishing for the tail of thread around the needle made me nervous.
 Be aware of your foot on the pedal (not pressing down.
 Never put your finger under the needle.
 Just rub the side of the needle to get the thread.).